 Closures: Office is closed for all holidays and university breaks.

 All main campus undergraduate students are assessed a health services fee and may use the services of the Student Health Center on an unlimited basis at no additional cost:

-- Full-time registered undergraduate main campus students pay a $76 Student Health Center fee per
+- Full-time registered undergraduate main campus students pay a $100 Student Health Center fee per semester

-- Graduate students, staff and faculty may utilize the center for a $20 fee paid at the time of the
+- Graduate students, staff and faculty may utilize the center for a $25 fee

 - Laboratory rates and outside pharmacy charges are not covered by the Student Health Center fee but may be covered by the student's health insurance

 - If MMR vaccination is required for compliance with University policy, we have those available for $80 per injection (two are required)